 PRAYER – Holy God, grant we pray, Your Holy Spirit of love and divine grace to grow ever more in faith and love. .
 By our prayers and love for You and our neighbour, may we merit Your divine assistance.
 Lord Jesus, help us to dwell often on the manner in which we are following You.
 Let us strive each day to become more and more like You in all things and, to become beacons of Your Light, to all the world.
 St Clare of Assisi, and St Jane Frances de Chantal, you who were lights to all, pray for us,amen.

-Posted in "Follow Me", ARMOUR of CHRIST, CHRIST the PHYSICIAN, CHRIST the WORD and WISDOM, CHRIST, the WAY,TRUTH,LIFE, DOCTORS of the Church, FATHERS of the Church, ORIGINAL SIN, QUOTES for CHRIST, QUOTES on DEATH, QUOTES on SIN, QUOTES on THE LIGHT of CHRIST, The HOLY EUCHARIST, The WORD
+Posted in "Follow Me", CHRIST the LIGHT, CHRIST the PHYSICIAN, CHRIST the WORD and WISDOM, CHRIST, the WAY,TRUTH,LIFE, DOCTORS of the Church, FATHERS of the Church, ORIGINAL SIN, QUOTES for CHRIST, QUOTES on DEATH, QUOTES on SIN, SOLDIERS/ARMOUR of CHRIST, The HOLY MASS, The WORD

 Quote/s of the Day – 26 July – The Leaven of Life